Death toll nears 6 million as pandemic enters its 3rd year

 BANGKOK (AP) — The official global death toll from COVID-19 is on the verge of eclipsing 6 million — underscoring that the pandemic, now entering its third year, is far from over.

 The milestone is the latest tragic reminder of the unrelenting nature of the pandemic even as people are shedding masks, travel is resuming and businesses are reopening around the globe.
-The death toll, compiled by Johns Hopkins University, stood at 5,997,994 as of Sunday afternoon.
+The death toll, compiled by Johns Hopkins University, stood at 5,999,158 as of Monday midday.